 First, let’s determine what you will need.

 Don’t know to untangle hair?
 Use a comb!
 A wide tooth comb is great for detangling all textures of extensions.

 It is essential to use a wide tooth comb for detangling matted hair; enables one to get out knots or smooth out waves without the constant snagging that smaller combs often plague the user.

 Wide tooth combs usage can handle bigger knots, reduce shedding and fall out because the larger diameter offers less friction than smaller combs.

 A Goody Detangle Comb is a great tool, it has the wide teeth, a handle for sturdiness and is at Target for $2.49.

-However, it is best to use on dry hair extensions after hair has been detangled with a comb to distribute oils and finish detangling those last few kinks and knots.
+However, it is best to use on dry hair extensions after detangling your hair with a comb to distribute oils and finish detangling those last few kinks and knots.